-HOUSTON (FOX 26) - Two little girls are in the hospital after being severely shocked at a Houston city park.
+HOUSTON (FOX 26) - Two little girls are in the hospital after being electrocuted at a Houston city park.

 "They had passed out and they were doing CPR on them," explains Lindale Little League Treasurer Luz Quintanilla.